jerryhgladinet/docs/admin/source/chapter04.rst

 .. note::

-    We recommend this Windows user and credential being a service account, meaning the password isn't subject to the maximum password days local security policy.
-Otherwise when it is time to rotate or change the user password, the connection here may be broken until the password is updated to match.
+    We recommend this Windows user and their credential be set up as a service account, meaning the password isn't subject to the maximum password days via local security policy.
+The reason being, that, when it is time to rotate or change the user password, the connection here may be broken until the password is updated to match.

 **“Always access the storage using logon user identity”**